-Information on the redemption of coupons is provided in the section entitled "Delivery obligation for physical securities" in the Special Part of this Sales Prospectus.
+For instructions on the redemption of coupons, please see the section entitled "Delivery requirement for physical securities" in the special part of this Sales Prospectus.

 For the UniGlobal I unit class, income is not distributed, but rather reinvested in the Investment Fund (accumulating).